tdnguyen6/flexible-fn-rs/README.md

 Rust's official operator overloading mechanism also implemented the same exact limitation (more on this: https://stackoverflow.com/a/39118492/12361118).
 This limitation helped to reduce complexity and ensure things align with the traditional overloading logics.

 However, we can remove that limitation and allow users to implement overloaded functions that differentiate only on the return type.
-We can start by converting the `type Output;` in to generic type param:
+We can start by converting the `type Output;` into generic type param:
 ```rs
 pub trait F<R> {
     fn f(&self) -> R;